Zelfrost/FindItForMe/README.md

 The command has some options :

-- **-nm** or **--no-mail**: if set, you won't receive any mail on this run.
-This is usefull to avoid getting 35 ads when you run the command for the first time.
-(Default: false)
+- **-m** or **--mode**: if set to "sms" or "mail", the application will send you an sms for each ads, or an email with all of them, depending on your choice.
+You can also set it to "none" if you don't want it to send you anything.
+(Default: sms)
 - **-v** or **--verbose**: if set, ads will be displayed on the standard output, with this format:
 `title|price|url`.
 (Default: false)
 - **-i** or **--ignore-no-price**: this option is used to tell that you don't want ads that do not have a price.